m1nka/blog/_posts/2021-01-29-free-blog-hosting-getting-the-perfect-lighthouse-score-100-100-100-100.markdown

 ### Hosting large files such as GIFs and videos

-In order to host larger files such as GIFs and videos I use Oracle Cloud Object Storage.
+In order to host larger files (such as the video above) I use Oracle Cloud Object Storage.
 This is basically the equivalent to AWS S3 (it is even S3 compatible).
 Objects in the object storage can be easily published via a link and videos can be consumed seamlessly.
+Oracle Cloud Free Tier offers 10GB of free object storage.

 ### Hiding behind a CDN for scalability